-We usually meet the last Saturday of the month at the Williamsburg Public Library or the James City Co.
-Library.
+We usually meet the last Saturday of the month at the James City Co.
+Library, 7770 Croaker Rd., Williamsburg, Va.
 All are invited to attend.
-A donation of $10.00 is encouraged but not required.
-Here we listen to the speakers, get to know one another, and ask questions.
+A donation of $10.00 is encouraged, but not required.
+Donations are used for speaker honoraria, rental fees for meeting rooms, website expenses, etc. During our meetings we listen to the speakers, give feedback and/or share our personal experiences if we wish, and can ask questions.
+Occasionally the library is not available, but if not, the location will be included in the speaker information located further down this page.
 If you have had a Near Death Experience and would like to share or if you have any questions, please call 757-345-2460 and leave a message for Hope Dillard.
 I am a counselor so I may be in session.
 I will call you back.

 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.

 The Rev. Dick Dinges of the Virginia Beach Friends of IANDS Board will be our next speaker.
 He had a spiritually-transformative experience in 1960 that propelled him into the ministry, and he served in pastoral roles in the United Church of Christ for 26 years.
 During that time he learned about and studied near-death experience, and went through an intense period of discernment.
 He arrived at the conclusion that the widespread public exposure of near-death experience is an update from God to clarify many truths, among which are that God is Love and we are all God's children.